 “Fruité noir” – this oil is smooth with none of the piquancy or delicious bitterness of the “fruité vert” and “fruité mur” oils and instead conjures the smells of chocolate, woodland mushrooms and ripe black olives – delicious with truffles and cooked dark meat.

-We smell and taste oil same way we do wine, not to drink it, remember, but to use it in the kitchen, in salad dressings or cooking.
-An oil may be peppery, catch in the throat or even taste bitter but it will transform your grilled fish and make your purée de pommes de terre delicious.
-And even the finest wine only lasts an evening whereas a bottle of olive oil will enhance all sorts of dishes in your kitchen and last for weeks.
+We smell and taste oil same way we do wine, to use it in the kitchen, in salad dressings or cooking.
+An oil may be peppery, or even catch in the throat but it will transform your grilled fish or make your purée de pommes de terre delicious.
+Even the finest wine only lasts an evening whereas a bottle of olive oil will enhance all sorts of dishes in your kitchen and last for weeks.

-Now we have our own olive mill, we shall experiment next season with single-variety olive oils, from our Bouteillan or Cayon, or to produce fruité mur oil which will complement the truffles we are producing far better than the sharper fruité vert which goes so well with green salads and fish.
+Now we have our own olive mill, we shall also produce single-variety olive oils, from our Bouteillan or Cayon trees.
+Or to produce fruité mur oil which will complement the truffles we are producing far better than the sharper fruité vert which goes so well with green salads and fish.
 Or, we may add the essential oils of our homegrown lemons or oranges to produce an oil ready for salad dressings.

-All these variations are supported by the organic or Bio label we are obtaining which applies to the whole farm and will cover everything we produce: oil, truffles, saffron or vegetables for our gîte clients in the summer.
+All these variations are covered by the official Organic Certification we have now which applies to the whole farm and will cover everything we produce: oil, truffles, saffron, preserves or vegetables for our gîte clients in the summer.